* Storm expected to become a hurricane by Tuesday

 * Forecast takes Ernesto north of Honduras, into Mexico

-* Tropical Storm Florence fizzles over open Atlantic (Changes dateline, adds details from Honduras)
+* Tropical Storm Florence fizzles over open Atlantic (Updates storm position, warning areas)

-U.S. forecasters said Ernesto had top sustained winds of 65 miles per hour (100 km per hour) on Monday afternoon and could cross the 74 mph (119 kph) threshold to become a hurricane by Tuesday morning.
+Ernesto had top sustained winds of 65 miles per hour (100 km per hour) on Monday afternoon and was expected to cross the 74 mph (119 kph) threshold to become a hurricane by Tuesday morning.

 Hurricane warnings were issued for part of the Yucatan's east coast and the entire coast of Belize.
 Tropical storm watches and warnings were in effect for other parts of the Yucatan, Honduras and the Bay Islands.

-The government of Belize declared a state of alert and urged residents on vulnerable islands to move inland and those in flood-prone areas to seek shelter.
-Residents reported only light rain so far.
+The government of Belize urged residents on vulnerable islands to move inland and those in flood-prone areas to seek shelter.

 "On the forecast track, the center will be passing north of the coast of Honduras tonight and Tuesday and be near the east coast of the Yucatan Peninsula early Wednesday," forecasters at the U.S. National Hurricane Center in Miami said on Monday.